salmajibril/windows-autopilot-docs/README.md

    - Import the CSV file

 3. **Create an Autopilot Deployment Profile**
-   - Define out-of-box experience (OOBE) settings (e.g. privacy options and account type)
+   - Define out-of-box experience (OOBE) settings (e.g. privacy options, account type, etc.)

 4. **Assign the deployment profile to devices**

 5. **Ship devices to users**
-   - Upon first boot, devices configure automatically based on assigned profiles and policies.
+   - On the first boot, devices configure automatically based on assigned profiles and policies.

 ---